Evaluate Individual Display Pixels

 Characterize Subpixel Patterns

 Subpixel patterns like those shown in the image here can be challenging to characterize without a very high-resolution system and optics capable of microscopic measurement.
-The Microscope Lens provides 5X or 10X magnification of images captured by high-resolution imaging systems (up to 43MP) to enable design manufacturers to ensure accurate subpixel layouts, shapes, and RGB color patterns.
+The Microscope Lens provides 5X or 10X magnification of images captured by high-resolution imaging systems to enable design manufacturers to ensure accurate subpixel layouts, shapes, and RGB color patterns.
 As shown, we can achieve extreme detail in a very small spatial area to properly image individual elements with a substantial amount of separation between light regions.

 Characterize Individual LEDs

 The physical structure of LEDs (diode sources) is more complex than most other lamp sources.
 Imperfections in brightness and color can occur due to material, mechanical, or electrical defects within each emitter.
 Evaluation of individual LEDs may be critical for ensuring the performance of LED-based systems, and the uniformity of brightness and color when LEDs are combined in an array.

 The Radiant Microscope Lens can be used to evaluate properties of LEDs alone or in an array, including: